iptv-org/iptv/FAQ.md

 Because the stream does not have enough information available.
 If you know, let us know its official name, the language it broadcasts and the country where it originates.

 ### What is a "daily update" and why are the benefits for this playlist?
-A "daily update" is maintenance to check the status of the playlist operation, as well as to hide streams from the playlist if they have access problems.
+A "daily update" is a pull request made for maintenance purposes.
+It checks the status of the playlist operation, and reclassifies the streams internally.
+This will be useful on playlist recreation, as it's gonna hide streams from the playlist if they have access problems.